brob/romantick/the-romantick-system.md

 the rituals we perform are intended to both inspire outwardly and build inwardly, guiding our medium to a level far greater than we could achieve alone. we are writing a romantic story for the audience to get lost in. we encourage you to take what we’ve created and further develop it based on our intentions. and, above all, make it romantick.

-below you will find some of the rituals and activities we carried out as we developed romantick. we hope you will be inspired to create your own.
+below you will find some of the practices and experiences we had as we developed romantick. we hope you will be inspired by this guide to create rituals and practices of your own.

 * the moon ritual // welcoming into the circle
 * choosing a star // finding connection in the heavens